Should you use a travel agent? Heck yes!

 - How much experience do you have booking travel and excursions to this area?

-You may think an agent who is essentially paid by say, a cruise line, is not working in your interest.
+You may think an agent who is commissioned by a third party is not working in your interest.
 On the contrary, it’s that agent’s hard-won relationships with the travel industry that you are benefitting from.
-Those relationships could mean upgrades in a room, a free spa visit, breakfast included or any number of amenities that will be passed down to you… at no extra cost.
+Agents receive special access to deals that you can’t find online.
+In addition to exclusive pricing, this could mean upgrades in a room, a free spa visit, breakfast included or any number of amenities that will be passed down to you, at no extra cost.

 My advice?
-Definitely consider bringing a travel agent into your life.
+Consider bringing a travel agent into your life.

 The trips we take with our families and friends are becoming too few, and therefore, far more important.
 When we do all finally manage to find time to get away with one another, it will be wonderful peace of mind to know you are in good hands.
 All you have to do is enjoy your trip with the ones you love.

-This post was sponsored by ASTA, but all opinions are my own.
+This post was sponsored by AAA Travel, but all opinions are my own.

 Do you work with a travel agent?
 Do you like it?
 Any tips for finding a good one?
 Share in the comments!